 A recent enhancement to the LA County system is the Consolidated Criminal History Reporting System (CCHRS).
 This system, which uses PIX for information exchange, records booking information from the Sheriff's system, case rejections from the DA's office as well as critical court information including warrants and criminal charges.
-The system serves as a criminal history repository for anyone arrested in LA County.
+The system serves as a criminal history repository for anyone arrested in LA County, and also includes capabilities for matching non-arrest criminal records from cases initiated by summons instead of arrest with arrest-initiated cases.